 Florida courts retain the right to alter custody or time-sharing agreements when it's in the child's best interest or deemed necessary for their well-being.
 This kind of ruling is what's known as post-judgment modification.
 Unfortunately, the usual legal process can be slow, and courts can take months to resolve child custody cases.
 However, when unforeseen circumstances, tragic events, or abuse occur, an emergency motion can be filed seeking immediate custody modifications or relocation.
 Also known as ex-parte motions, an emergency motion for custody, temporary emergency relief, or an emergency motion to suspend contact, this kind of motion can be instrumental in protecting children from perceived danger.

 If you're planning to file an emergency motion for child relocation or child custody, you should contact our Gainesville law firm as soon as possible.
 Our attorneys in Gainesville can provide legal guidance throughout the motion filing process to help the process go smoothly.
-Contact a family law attorney with The Law Office of Silverman, Mack & Associates today to learn more or schedule a consultation!
+Contact a family law attorney with Silverman and Mack, LLC today to learn more or schedule a consultation!

 Florida Laws On Emergency Motions For Custody